-The District is a political subdivision of the State of Texas, created by order of the Texas Commission on Environmental Quality ("TCEQ"), on April 26, 2007, and operates pursuant to Chapters 49 and 54 of the Texas Water Code, as amended.
-The District contains approximately 299 acres of land.
+The District is a political subdivision of the State of Texas, created by the Texas Commission on Environmental Quality (the "TCEQ") effective April 8, 2015 and operates pursuant to Chapters 49 and 54 of the Texas Water Code, as amended, and Article XVI, Section 59 of the Texas Constitution.
+The District currently contains approximately 118 acres of land.
 See "THE DISTRICT."